zhstark/exercise-leetcode/README.md

 Records thinking and code of Leetcode problems.

+:four_leaf_clover: Wish everyone who struggles for getting a job has a good luck.

 Code is written by C++ or Python or Java.

 :triangular_flag_on_post: means that problem has *Facebook* tag in LeetCode.

+:green_book: means I think it's better to memorize the statement since there are so many details to consider.

 **Content**